Degrees and Certifications:

 Mrs. Jackie Morris

 Welcome to my webpage!
-This is my third year at B.F.Grady and my fifteenth year teaching in special education!
-I grew up in Goldsboro and attended Eastern Wayne High School.
-I now live in Seven Springs with my husband and our furbabies!
-We raise Labradoodles (Bay River Labradoodles), and our chickens!
+This is my fourth year at B.F.Grady and my sixteenth year teaching in special education!
+I grew up in Goldsboro and graduated from Eastern Wayne High School.
+I live in Seven Springs with my husband and our furbabies!
+We raise Labradoodles (Bay River Labradoodles), and we have chickens, and turkeys too!

 WHY SPECIAL EDUCATION?